New Covid-19 cases have stopped declining. Don't repeat the mistakes of 2020 and start a new surge, Fauci says - KION546

 New Covid-19 cases have stopped declining.
 Don’t repeat the mistakes of 2020 and start a new surge, Fauci says

-It’s easy to get carried away in all the good news about the Covid-19 pandemic.
+It’s easy to get caught up in all the good news about the Covid-19 pandemic.

 A third vaccine is on the brink of getting distributed by the millions.
 New cases and deaths have decreased since the abysmal January surge.
 And for the first time since early November, fewer than 50,000 patients are hospitalized with Covid-19.